rodrihgh/chulapa/docs/collections/_docs/03_theming.md

 ```

 If you use another provider, or you prefer another method, there are two features you may want to explore:
   1. Create a blank file on your repo (or modify) under this path: `_includes/custom/custom_head.html`.
 The content of this file is injected on the `<head>` of your site.
-Note that you can include other pieces of code, as favicons or `.js` like [MathJax](https://www.mathjax.org/).
+Note that you can include other pieces of code, as favicons or files loaded via cdn.
   2. Create a blank file on your repo (or modify) under this path: `assets/css/custom.css` (or `custom.scss`).
 You can import your fonts via css there.
 Note that you can include new css styles or override existing ones there.

 <div class="alert alert-warning p-3 mx-2 mb-3">